REAP Retired Executives and Professionals

 Tour on trams one of the world's leading sculpture parks on 500-acre landscaped setting for more than 100 select sculptures.
 Box lunch at Storm King Café.

-Tour a Gothic Revival country home on 67 acres landscaped in a 19th Century naturalistic English design.
+Tour a Gothic Revival country home on 67 acres landscaped in the 19th Century naturalistic English design.
 The imposing mansion on the Hudson River has been featured in films and TV programs.

 KYKUIT, THE ROCKEFELLER ESTATE